daniel-huss/migratedb/documentation/contribute/contributing-database-support.md

       is used to prevent concurrent reads and writes to the schema history while a migration is underway.
 If your database doesn’t support table-level locks, do nothing.`

-## Try it!

-You should at this point be able to drop your jar into MigrateDB (the `lib` folder is preferable) and the necessary driver jars into `drivers`, run the `migratedb info` build configuration and see an empty version history.
-Congratulations!
-You have got a basic implementation up and running.
-You can now start creating migration scripts and running
-`migratedb migrate` on them.

-Basic SQL scripts should run with few problems, but you may find more edge cases, particularly in `Parser`.
-Look at the existing overrides for existing platforms for examples of how to deal with them.
-If you find you need to make more invasive changes in the core of MigrateDB, please do contact us for advice.
-We will need to test bigger changes ourselves against all our test instances before we can accept them.

 ## What's next?